bareboat-necessities/lysmarine_gen/README.md

 CoreMP135 has only 512GB RAM.
 You won't be able to handle traffic with SignalK having too many paths, like 1000s of AIS targets, etc

-Running SignalK with many connections and PyPilot motor controller at same time on CoreMP135 is not a good idea.
+Running SignalK with many connections and PyPilot motor controller at the same time on CoreMP135 is not a good idea.
 Disabling SignalK is suggested if you intend to use PyPilot as an autopilot.
 In that case enable PyPilot NMEA 0183 direct connection to /dev/ttySTM3 RS-485 (/home/pypilot/.pypilot/nmea0device)